HarshikaVats/ecovault-chain/readme.md

 - [Red Hat OpenShift Container Platform on VPC Landing Zone]() - We chose this service for scaling and managing our Kubernetes clusters on IBM Cloud.
 The integration with the VPC landing zone ensures security, compliance, and flexibility for handling the dynamic needs of our application.

-- [IBM Cloud Object Storage]() - We used IBM Cloud Object Storage to handle and store all user data, project files, and large assets, especially those utilized in our WatsonX Flow.
-The service provides scalable, secure storage and simplifies the retrieval of essential data for smooth operations.

 - [IBM Cloud Databases for MySQL]() - For our database needs, we opted for MySQL on IBM Cloud to efficiently manage all our data.
 With features like automated backups, high availability, and disaster recovery, this service ensures our database remains robust and resilient against any potential downtime.

 - [IBM API Connect]() - We relied on IBM API Connect to manage and expose our APIs securely.
 This helped us handle authentication, rate limiting, and monitoring for APIs that interact with the WatsonX services and other third-party systems, ensuring a seamless integration across various components.